SavanaF2/Hiset-practice-test/README.md

 # Hiset_test_practice
-This is a practice test for the HiSet test.
-I made it using a mix of python, tkinter, and json.
+I made this Hiset practice test for my software development class.
+It was made using a mix of Python, Tkinter, and JSON.